 The result of this code is the following image.

-The option [scale=3] at the beginning of the figure increases the scale of the figure with a factor 3.
-The command node can also be given options, for example to place a node in the middle of a line, at the end of a line, etc.
+can also be given options, for example to place a node in the middle of a line, at the end of a line, etc.

 \begin{tikzpicture}[scale=3]